javaee/glassfish/hk2/src/site/markdown/aop-example.md

 constructor injection.

 Interception in general is only supported when HK2 is constructing the services itself.
-In particular services created via [Factories][factory] can not use AOP nor can services that come from third-parties.
+In particular services created via a [Factory][factory] can not use AOP nor can services that come from third-parties.
 Any constant service can not use interception as HK2 did not create the service.

+### Conclusion

+HK2 AOP can be used to solve many cross-cutting concerns.
+Because it uses AOP Alliance interceptors the interceptors developed for other systems may be appropriate in HK2 as well.

 [aopalliance]: http://aopalliance.sourceforge.net/
 [methodinterceptors]: http://aopalliance.sourceforge.net/doc/org/aopalliance/intercept/MethodInterceptor.html
 [constructorinterceptors]: http://aopalliance.sourceforge.net/doc/org/aopalliance/intercept/ConstructorInterceptor.html
 [interceptionservice]: apidocs/org/glassfish/hk2/api/InterceptionService.html
 [factory]: apidocs/org/glassfish/hk2/api/Factory.html
+[activedescriptor]: apidocs/org/glassfish/hk2/api/ActiveDescriptor.html
+[builderhelper]: apidocs/org/glassfish/hk2/utilities/BuilderHelper.html